DaveSkender/Stock.Indicators/indicators/RollingPivots/README.md

 | `offsetPeriods` | int | Number of periods (`F`) to offset the window from the current period.
 Must be greater than or equal to 0 and is typically less than or equal to `W`.
 | `pointType` | PivotPointType | Type of Pivot Point.
 Default is `PivotPointType.Standard`

-For example, a window of 8 with an offset of 4 would evaluate history like: `W W W W W W W W F F  F F C`, where `W` is the window included in the Pivot Point calculation, and `F` is the distance from the current evaluation position `C`.
-A `history` with daily bars using `W/F` values of `20/10` would most closely match the `month` variant of the traditional [Pivot Points](../PivotPoints/README.md#content) indicator.
+For example, a window of 8 with an offset of 4 would evaluate quotes like: `W W W W W W W W F F  F F C`, where `W` is the window included in the Pivot Point calculation, and `F` is the distance from the current evaluation position `C`.
+A `quotes` with daily bars using `W/F` values of `20/10` would most closely match the `month` variant of the traditional [Pivot Points](../PivotPoints/README.md#content) indicator.

 ### Historical quotes requirements

-You must have at least `W+F` periods of `history`.
+You must have at least `W+F` periods of `quotes`.

-`history` is an `IEnumerable<TQuote>` collection of historical price quotes.
+`quotes` is an `IEnumerable<TQuote>` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide](../../docs/GUIDE.md) for more information.

 ### PivotPointType options